PersonalDataPipeline/pdpl-cli/docs/getting-started.md

 ~ pdpl api:logs github
 # ... you should see a few new runs depending on how long you waited
 ```

+## Generate Output Data

+Now that we have our input data coming in, let's write a simple recipe recipe for what to do with that data.

+## 🎉 🎉 🎉

 Great work!
 If you're having any trouble with errors in the service or getting this setup, [submit a new issue](https://github.com/PersonalDataPipeline/pdpl-get/issues/new) with reproduction steps and we'll take a look!